Metal Casting - 2 | Mechanical Engineering SSC JE (Technical) PDF Download

 • To produce castings with internal cavities, cores made of metal or sand aggregate are placed in the mold prior to casting.

-• This process produces at high production rates casting with good surface finish, close dimensional tolerance and uniform and good mechanical properties.
+• This process produces at high production rates, casting with good surface finish, close dimensional tolerance, and uniform and good mechanical properties.

 • The process is then called Semi-permanent mould casting.

-3. Continous Moulding:
+3. Continuous Moulding:

 • Shell moulding: